 You should not assume that only five lines will be written since we may add additional information to the output in the future.

---handlers-type TYPEwill show all event handlers matching the given type
+Show all event handlers matching the given TYPE.

 The default behavior of

 functions, when called with no arguments, is to print the names of all defined functions.
 Unless the

 -a option is given, no functions starting with underscores are included in the output.

 If any non-option parameters are given, the definition of the specified functions are printed.

 -c copies only the body of the function, and does not attach any event notifications from the original function.

 Only one function’s description can be changed in a single invocation of

 The exit status of